 Nearby and related

 I work throughout the area.
-You might also be looking at Clearwater, minutes away, Palm Harbor to the north, Tampa, across the bay, and the wider Pinellas County area.
+You might also be looking at Clearwater, just up the coast, Palm Harbor to the north, Tampa, across the bay, and the wider Pinellas County area.

 Let’s Talk

-If you’re in Safety Harbor or anywhere around the north Pinellas area and there’s a book in you that isn’t getting written, let’s meet, maybe at that fish place across from the resort.
+If you’re in St. Petersburg or anywhere around the Pinellas peninsula and there’s a book in you that isn’t getting written, let’s meet, maybe downtown near the waterfront.
 The first consultation is free, and there’s no pressure.
 You tell me about your book; I’ll tell you honestly whether I’m the right person to write it.